Marketers who use YouTube are usually keen to reach the widest audience possible. After all, the more YouTube views you get, the more exposure.

 If you’re an expert in your niche, then it shouldn’t be hard to create high-quality videos when using other videos as inspiration.

 However, if you find yourself struggling, take a moment to assess what could have been done to improve the other video.
 For example:

 - Did it ignore something that was actually important?

-- Did the video fail to fully explain certain sections?
+- Did the video fail to explain certain sections fully?

 - Did the video fail to provide actual results/case study information?

-- Was the pace too slow –or was it too fast?
+- Was the pace too slow or too fast?

-- Could diagrams have been used to better illustrate a point?
+- Could diagrams have been used to illustrate a point better?

-You can also use the YouTube Search engine to help you come up with content ideas.
+Finally, why not use the YouTube Search engine to help you come up with content ideas?

-I can just type ‘how to build a pond,’ into the ‘YouTube Search box.’
-Then.
-I’m presented with content ideas.
+I can just type ‘how to build a pond’ into the ‘YouTube Search box,’ and let the YouTube algorithm and Autosuggest do the rest.